 - Uses powerful tools to validate and finetune algorithms and models.
 The best way is to find a model able to address business issues with relevant predictions and suggestions depending on the context.
 Data scientists turn data into an invaluable tool for decision-making.

 - Communicates the result of the models with the appropriate business departments.

 The tasks of a data scientist are complex and strategic, which is the reason why he or she needs to have strong skills in computing, mathematics and statistics.
 Moreover, curiosity, an engineering background and high-level technical skills (R language, Pyhton and other Big Data technologies like Spark, Hadoop), are also important ingredients.

-Moreover, in the visualizing and analyzing phases, the data scientist has to take into account both raw data and his knowledge of business in order to extract the most representative features (« feature engineering »).
+Moreover, in the visualizing and analyzing phases, he has to take into account both raw data and his knowledge of business in order to extract the most representative features (« feature engineering »).
 It is necessary to have knowledge of products and business issues and challenges to obtain relevant and reliable predictions.

 The last (but not least) skill of a data scientist is communication.
 Indeed, he or she has to present results to IT managers, and even top management.
 He or she has to be able to communicate not only the predictions themselves but also the hypothesis on which they are based.

 The Saagie platform facilitates the tasks of a data scientist.
 In the data analyzing and preprocessing phases, the platform provides a lot of tools for quantitative and qualitative analytics to facilitate data transformation and cross-checking analytics.
 Concerning predictive algorithms, the Saagie platform makes it easier test and implement predictive models in order to address business issues.
 All your data are stored in one place, a Data Lake, whether on the Cloud or on your own data center.